Xdude736/RVE_202-Reverse-Engineering-For-Scrubs/README.md

 ***Week 1:***
   This week will start out easy with a couple of chapters to read and videos to watch.
 Along with that there will be two writeups due.
-  Readings - Hacking: 0x100, 0x250 thru ox280 (This week is a lot more required reading than normal, but we are trying to get everyone on the same page).
+  Readings - Hacking: 0x100, 0x250 thru ox280.
+Reversing: Ch.1 (This week is a lot more required reading than normal, but we are trying to get everyone on the same page).
   Videos - https://liveoverflow.com/intro.html and 0x00 through 0x05 of his Binary Hacking Course: https://liveoverflow.com/binary_hacking/index.html
   Projects - MC: Tutorial(No writeup necessary), MC:New Oreleans, MC:Sydney